PxTools/pxtools.github.io/docs/PxWeb2/project/plans.md

 ## Remaining to develop in PxWeb

+- Performance at table page
+- Hide empty rows from table
+- Possibility to change width of the navigation drawer
 - Freeze table head
 - Search in beginning of words in variable list
-- Hide empty rows from table
 - Chose to show code or text
 - Manual pivoting